wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

    https://github.com/MicrosoftLearning/AI-SpeechToText

    The speech-to-text service includes multiple pre-defined voices with support for <a target="_blank" href="https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/language-support#speech-to-text">multiple languages and regional pronunciations</a>, with language detection.
 In addition to standard voices, <strong>neural voices</strong> leverage neural networks to overcome common limitations in speech synthesis with regard to intonation, resulting in a more natural sounding voice.

    PROTIP: Neural voices are created from samples that use a 24 khz sample rate.

+   <a target="_blank" href="https://docs.microsoft.com/en-us/learn/modules/recognize-synthesize-speech/1-introduction">Speech recognition</a> can use a acoustic model of phonemes (sounds) or a language model that matches phonemes with words.

    Custom voices can be created with the text-to-speech API.